sbtinstruments/cyto/README.md

     ```
     tox
     ```

-    From here, `tox` invokes `pytest` in a set of virtual environments.
+Note that `tox` invokes `pytest` in a set of virtual environments.
+Said virtual environments have nothing to do with poetry's virtual environment.
+Poetry and tox runs in isolation of each other.

 ### Visual Studio Code